-- 1. To elect two directors each to serve as Class III directors for a three year term expiring at the 2020 annual meeting of stockholders or until successors have been duly elected and qualified; - 2.
-To ratify the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018; - 3.
+- 1. To elect two directors each to serve as Class II directors for a three-year term expiring at the 2022 annual meeting of stockholders or until successors have been duly elected and qualified; - To ratify the appointment of CohnReznick LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2020; - 3.
 To approve an advisory vote on executive compensation ("say-on-pay"); - 4.
-To approve an amendment to our certificate of incorporation, as amended, increasing the number of authorized shares of our common stock from 175 million shares to 275 million shares; - 5.
-To approve an amendment to our 2008 Omnibus Equity Incentive Plan, as amended, to increase the number of shares of our common stock authorized for issuance thereunder from 15 million shares to 25 million shares; and - 6.
+To hold an advisory vote on the frequency of future executive compensation advisory votes; - 5.
+To approve an amendment to our Certificate of Incorporation, as amended, to effect a reverse stock split of our Common Stock, \$0.001 par value per share, at a ratio not less than one-for-five (1:5) and not greater than one-for-twenty-five (1:25), with the exact ratio to be publicly announced and set within that range at the discretion of our Board of Directors before filing of the amendment effecting the proposed reverse stock split without further approval or authorization of our stockholders; - 6.
+To approve an amendment to our 2018 Omnibus Equity Incentive Plan to increase the number of shares of our common stock authorized for issuance thereunder from 3.5 million shares to 6.5 million shares and to incorporate changes to include restricted stock units and performance-based awards as grant types issuable under the 2018 Omnibus Equity Incentive Plan; and - 7.
 To transact any other business properly brought before the annual meeting.

 These matters are described in detail in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement.
 A proxy is included along with the Proxy Statement.
-These materials are being sent to stockholders on or about November , 2017.
-Along with the attached Proxy Statement, we are sending to you our Annual Report on Form 10-K for the fiscal year ended June 30, 2017.
+These materials are being sent to stockholders on or about January 20, 2020.
+Along with the attached Proxy Statement, we are sending to you our Annual Report on Form 10-K for the fiscal year ended June 30, 2019.
 Such annual report, which includes our audited financial statements, is not to be regarded as proxy solicitation material.